 About Ritz Carlton Rewards Credit Card

-The Ritz-Carlton Rewards Credit Card by Chase offers you the initiative of a free three night stay at any participating Ritz-Carlton tier 1-4 hotel if you spend $5,000 or more within the first three months of the card open date.
+The Ritz-Carlton Rewards Credit Card by Chase offers you the initiative of a free two-night stay at any participating Ritz-Carlton tier 1-4 hotel if you spend $4,000 or more within the first three months of the card open date.

 There’s a reason why Marriott’s Ritz-Carlton properties are renowned as a top-level luxury hotel chain.

 Attentive service, flawless properties and a sterling reputation make it one of the most recognizable hospitality brands in the world.
 And now you can get a taste of that luxury by signing up for Chase Ritz-Carlton Rewards credit card.

 At the time of our research, the Ritz-Carlton card was offering two free nights at Tier 1-4 hotels for new cardmembers who made $4,000 in purchases in the first three months.
 The card is part of the exclusive Visa Infinite program, which comes with a few other perks, too (we’ll talk about those in a few minutes).